Frequently Asked Questions - Potential Candidates

-A. Nominations must be filed with the Town Clerk during regular office hours (8:30 a.m.-4:30 p.m.) between May 1st, 2018 and July 26th, 2018 with the deadline for nominations to be filed Nomination Day, July 27th, 2018, between 9 a.m. and 2 p.m.
+A. Nominations must be filed with the Town Clerk during regular office hours (8:30 a.m.-4:30 p.m.) between May 1 - July 26, 2018 with the deadline for nominations to be filed Nomination Day, July 27, 2018, between 9 a.m. and 2 p.m.
 A nomination paper must be filed in person by either the candidate or an agent of the candidate.
+In Lincoln, if a citizen is interested in filing their nomination papers they are requested to book an appointment in advance with the Election Coordinator by calling 905-563-8205 ext.
+504 or email.
 Candidates must file the prescribed nomination form and at the time of filing, pay the nomination fee of $100 in cash, debit, Master Card or Visa, certified cheque, or money order.
 The nomination fee for the office of Mayor is $200.
 This filing fee will be refunded if the candidate is elected, withdraws the nomination, or receives more than 2% of the votes cast for that office.

 Q. Where & how are the Voter’s List Provided?

-A. The Voters’ List will be available to candidates on September 1, 2018.
-On the written request of a certified candidate for an office, the clerk shall provide him or her with the part of the Voters’ List that contains the names of the electors who are entitled to vote for that office.
-The Voters’ List can be an electronic copy or a paper copy.
-You are entitled to two (2) copies for campaign purposes.
+A. On the written request of a certified candidate for an office, the clerk shall provide him or her with the part of the Voters’ List that contains the names of the electors who are entitled to vote for that office.
+The Voters’ List will be an electronic copy.

 Q. How do I know if I’m disqualified from holding office?